JonasToth/CppCoreGuidelinesTooling/README.md

 - [list of clangs sanitizer](http://clang.llvm.org/docs/index.html) - this is compiler related, note that gcc implements some sanitizers as well!

 Each of these tools gets it own overview page, and a general overview what is possible to check with any tool.
-The detail pages will contain more information, like the ability to automatically fix issues, like *clang-tidy* does.
+The detail pages will contain more information, like the ability to automatically fix issues, like `clang-tidy` does.

+To use `clang-tidy` copy one of the `clang-tidy-<version>` to your repository and name it as `.clang-tidy`.
+It will enable all checks that enforce the guidelines.
+You can further modify the checks as well.

 ## CppCheck